Estate Planning

 What is an estate plan?

-An estate plan is a collection of legal documents that lays out your intentions and expectations for two general situations:
+An estate plan is a collection of legal documents that lay out your intentions and expectations for two general situations:

 Unsure why it’s necessary to plan for becoming incapacitated?
 Consider that according to the U.S. Centers for Disease Control and Prevention (CDC), two in five Americans age 65 and older live with a disability, which can affect their day-to-day lives.
 More than half of Americans aged 65 and older also suffer from Alzheimer’s or a related form of dementia.
 Even if this never affects you, it’s better to be prepared.